Zsvoboda87/wagtail-crx-demo/README.md

    ```

 4. Go to http://localhost:8000/ in your browser, or http://localhost:8000/admin/
    to log in and get to work!
+There is a superuser already created. user: admin  password: admin

 ## Documentation links